Handbook for managing unauthorised encampments

 Illness with a Gypsy or Irish Traveller family will almost always attract the presence of other family members at the encampment (or area of an encampment) to provide support to the ill member of the family and their immediate carers.
 Therefore, in these circumstances’ sensitivity should be shown with regards to the size of the encampment.

 There are strict practices relating to the death of a family member and funerals.
-As with illness, the death of a family member and the subsequent funeral will attract large numbers of Gypsies/Travellers to the area.
-The deceased is usually laid out in the days prior to the funeral to allow family members to visit and pay their respects and the mourning period can last for up to three months.
-When there has been a death, during a ‘sit up’ visits by officers should be avoided as a mark of respect.
+As with illness, the death of a family member and the subsequent funeral will attract large numbers of Gypsies or Travellers to the area.
+The deceased is usually laid out in the days prior to the funeral to allow family members to visit and pay their respects and the mourning period could last for a time.
+When there has been a death, during a ‘sit up’, visits by officers should be avoided as a mark of respect.

 It is a Gypsy tradition that all the possessions of a dead person, including the trailer or wagon, are destroyed, sometimes by burning.